 My name is Ashley J. Wheat.
-I currently reside in London where I'm one of the wonderful folks at Middlesex University's Interaction Design Centre.
-I've been at Middlesex for about 5 years, and I'm currently working on my PhD and teaching web wizardry and human-computer interaction.
+I currently live in London where I'm one of the wonderful folks at Middlesex University's Interaction Design Centre.
+I've been at Middlesex for about 5 years.
+I'm currently working on my PhD and I also teach web wizardry and human-computer interaction.
 My favourite animal is a fox and my primary source of fuel is tea.

 My PhD research looks at investigating the notion sensemaking in intelligence analysis is supported by the appropriation of external resources.
 My work seeks to gain an understanding of the way in which analysts use elements of their physical, and in some cases virtual environments to help make sense of complex and diverse data, gaining meaning, understanding and insight.
 Through a number of studies, the aim of my work it to gain an understanding of distributed sensemaking in this context, producing a framework to articulate its dimensions and concepts.
 It is envisaged that my work will result in a number of design implications that will be used to develop and evaluate novel technologies supporting intelligence analysis.